Arnab-Rajkhowa/SQL-for-Data-Analysis/README.md

 # SQL-for-Data-Analysis
-Using SQL to perform data analysis and extract useful insights.

 SQL is a powerful scripting language and almost all companies use it on a daily basis to work with their data; starting from extracting the data from the cloud, to maintaining proper data pipelines, to performing analysis.